r4fik1/r4fik1/_posts/2023-02-14-HTBAcademy_File Upload Attacks.md

 <div style="text-align: justify">1.
 When accessing the target, the source code shows that it only accepts files with the ".svg" extension.</div><br>
 ![image-center](\assets\images\HTB_File_Upload_Attacks\Q7\1.png)

 <div style="text-align: justify">2.
-Create a shell with the extension ".svg" with an "xml" payload that allows reading files on the server.</div>
+Create a shell with the extension ".svg" with a "xml" payload that allows reading files on the server.</div>
 >>You can download the shell from the following link: [shell.svg](https://github.com/r4fik1/HTB_Academy/tree/main/HTB_File_Upload_Attacks)
 <br>